grimme-lab/xtb_docs/source/dev_python.rst

 .. note:: This is the basic approach to include an interface to a C-API
-          in ``python``, in most circumstances you can skip this section since I already did the dirty work for you and wrapped everything up nicely.
+          in ``python``, in most circumstances you can skip this section since I already wrapped up everything nicely.
-          If you plan to work on the C-API and the ``python`` wrappers, this section is *important* for everything you do.
+          If you plan to modify the C-API and the ``python`` wrappers, this section is *important* for everything you do.

 The ``peeq`` program package contains a shared object which has to be included